Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-The sickle sweep is bound to help your open guard game evolve into a more effective system, particularly from the longer ranges of jiu jitsu.
+The sickle sweep is bound to help your open guard game evolve into a more effective system, particularly from the longer ranges of jiu-jitsu.
 As your partner is trying to stand or get away, or (even more likely) trying to avoid a different sweep, the sickle sweep waits in the wings, ready to pounce whenever necessary.

 One of the best initial starting positions resembles that of a basic tripod sweep, the sickle sweep's sister position.
-Start by gripping your partner's pants (or ankle) with your left hand, while controlling their right sleeve with your right hand.
-In contrast with the tripod sweep, instead of your left foot planting firmly on their right hip, you're looking to plant your right foot on their right hip instead, following the contour of your partner's hip, and allowing you to turn onto your side while doing the sweep.
-Next, reach out with your free left leg, and try to hook behind your partner's left (supporting) foot.
+Start by gripping your partner's pants (or ankle) with your left hand while controlling their right sleeve with your right hand.
+In contrast with the tripod sweep, instead of your left foot planting firmly on their right hip, you're looking to plant your right foot on their right hip instead, following the contour of your partner's hip and allowing you to turn onto your side while doing the sweep.
+Next, reach out with your free left leg and try to hook behind your partner's left (supporting) foot.
 You don't necessarily need to "sweep" their foot off the ground, but you do need to firmly block behind that supporting foot.
-You can now push with your foot on their hip, forcing them to trip backwards.
+You can now push with your foot on their hip, forcing them to trip backward.
 Follow them up to the top position by "hitching a ride" with their momentum, keeping your grips tight during the transition so that you come up on top.

-Here's a great deal to get good at the foot and hand positioning needed to quickly hit a sickle sweep in real time.
+Here's a great deal to get good at the foot and hand positioning needed to quickly hit a sickle sweep in real-time.
 Think of the tripod sweep position as a sort of middle ground; you can transition from one side to the other with a brief stop in between sickle sweeps.
 Note that every time you switch grips, you should be sure to pass the grip from one hand to another whenever possible, and, generally speaking, you should only break contact with any grip or point of contact for the shortest duration of time possible.

 The Fruits of Your Labor